 How to Know When You’re Constipated

 Contrary to what you may think, occasional constipation isn’t just when you can’t go number 2.
 It can also be when bowel movements are difficult, cause discomfort, or smaller than usual.
-If you’re worried about occasional constipation during your travels, you must know the signs and symptoms to watch out for.
+If you’re worried about travelers constipation while on vacation, you must know the signs and symptoms to watch out for.

-If you are experiencing several of these symptoms simultaneously, there’s a good chance you’re constipated and need to take action to remedy the situation.
+If you are experiencing several of these symptoms simultaneously while on vacation, there’s a good chance you may have travelers constipation and you may need to take action to remedy the situation.

 If you’re worried about experiencing occasional constipation during your summer travels or are currently struggling to have a BM, here are six tips to help you stay regular.